Online Originals: Vidant Pediatric Trick-or-Treat

 GREENVILLE, N.C.
 (WNCT)- Halloween is commonly celebrated by children in costumes who go door-to-door to solicit candy and other treats.
 But, what if you were unable to attend the fun activities at home due to a hospital-ridden illness?

 Vidant has the fix!
-On Halloween every year the James and Connie Maynard Children’s Hospital brings the fun to their patients!
+On Halloween, every year the James and Connie Maynard Children’s Hospital bring the fun to their patients!

 Organized by the Child Life Services team, this annual event includes booths set up by Vidant team members, costumes, and more!